-Familiarity propels PNG softball team - Port Arthur News
+Familiarity propels Port Neches-Groves softball team - Port Arthur News

-Familiarity propels PNG softball team
+Familiarity propels Port Neches-Groves softball team

 The seniors on the Port Neches-Groves softball team have played together most of their lives.